crukedsh/eudyptula/task3/README.md

 1. Backup the original source, and create a working archive with `cp` named as `linux-4.12-modf`.
 2. `vim linux-4.12-modf/Makefile` and change `EXTRAVERSION` to "ve482hobby".
 3. `diff -uprN -X linux-4.12-modf/Documentation/dontdiff linux-4.12-modf linux-4.12 > extraversion.patch` to generate a patch.
-4. Build, install and build the modified source.
+4. Build, install the modified source and reboot the system.